soanvig/mm-jsr/README.md

+**(DISCLAIMER) About activity**: This project has incredibly low activity lately.
+Partially because of my daily work, partially because the project has most of the functionality I desired.
+The codebase is not as good as it could be, but is OK enough.
+Some day I will release v2 version, completely rewritten.
+For now I support only bugs or any problems, no new features will be added.
+If you would like to contribute though - feel free to do that.
+I'll be glad.

 # Mort&Mortis JS Range (M&M JSR)

 **M&M JS Range** (*M&M JSR*) is library for JavaScript.
 It provides You with excellent solution for creating so-called *range-inputs*.
 Range input is form's field where one can choose a value from min-max *range*.
 Although HTML 5 comes with `input[type="range"]` its functionality lacks a lot of features.
 M&M JSR gives You anything You may need.